What is a risk management plan? A plan to identify, assess, evaluate, control, mitigate, and monitor risk.

 When you have all the known risks, it’s time to start analysing them.
 To identify potential risks, categorise them according to their likelihood and impact on the business.

 There are many ways of categorising risks.
-One way is to look at the risk as a relative measure, e.g., low, medium or high.
-Another way is to look at the risk as an absolute measure, e.g., chances of occurrence, financial or public relations impact.
+One way is to consider risk as a relative measure, e.g., low, medium, or high.
+Another way is to consider risk as an absolute measure, e.g., chances of occurrence, financial or public relations impact.
 There are also numeric measures of risk, such as the controlled risk rating system (CRS) or Probability and Impact Factor (PIF), which offer a comprehensive view of risk management.

 Once the categories and risk measures are identified, it’s time for the analysis phase.
 In this phase, the most critical risks for the business will be determined.
 Do this by interviewing all stakeholders and industry experts.
 Then, the risk register will be updated and shared with everyone interviewed and stakeholders for a centralised location of all known potential risk events.

-Once the risks that are most important for the business are determined, it’s time to assess their potential likelihood and impact on the company.
-This will help decide how significant each risk is for the business and what actions must be taken to mitigate their effects on the company.
+Once the risks most important to the business are determined, it’s time to assess their potential likelihood and impact on the company.
+This will help decide how significant each risk is for the business and what actions must be taken to control and mitigate its effects.

 3. Risk Assessment and Evaluation